Correlation Between Sky Metals and MetalsGrove Mining

 Pair Corralation between Sky Metals and MetalsGrove Mining

-Assuming the 90 days trading horizon Sky Metals is expected to generate 2.42 times less return on investment than MetalsGrove Mining.
-But when comparing it to its historical volatility, Sky Metals is 1.66 times less risky than MetalsGrove Mining.
-It trades about 0.04 of its potential returns per unit of risk.
-MetalsGrove Mining is currently generating about 0.05 of returns per unit of risk over similar time horizon.
-If you would invest 4.20 in MetalsGrove Mining on December 4, 2024 and sell it today you would earn a total of 1.60 from holding MetalsGrove Mining or generate 38.1% return on investment over 90 days.
+Assuming the 90 days trading horizon Sky Metals is expected to under-perform the MetalsGrove Mining.
+But the stock apears to be less risky and, when comparing its historical volatility, Sky Metals is 1.11 times less risky than MetalsGrove Mining.
+The stock trades about -0.02 of its potential returns per unit of risk.
+The MetalsGrove Mining is currently generating about 0.05 of returns per unit of risk over similar time horizon.
+If you would invest 5.30 in MetalsGrove Mining on December 30, 2024 and sell it today you would earn a total of 0.40 from holding MetalsGrove Mining or generate 7.55% return on investment over 90 days.

 Time Period3 Months [change]